clementlecorre/ratpBot/README.md

 API_TOKEN = 'YOUR TOKEN'
 ```

-This should be your Token received from Botfather.
+This should be your Token received from @Botfather.

 # Getting starting